PhilopaterSh/Ph.Sh-Subdomain/README.md

 - **Concurrent Engine Execution**: Runs all engines in parallel for maximum speed.
 - **Multiple Subdomain Sources**: Gathers results from the most reliable passive sources.
+- **Email Discovery**: Gathers emails associated with the domain from supported engines (visible in verbose mode).
 - **Flexible Input**: Supports scanning a single domain with `-d` or multiple domains from a file with `-dl`.
 - **Clean & Unique Output**: Automatically processes, cleans, and de-duplicates results.
 - **Cross-Platform**: Can be compiled to run on Windows, Linux, and macOS.